JumpMind/symmetric-ds/symmetric-server/src/main/deploy/databases/firebird/README.txt

     under the License.
 ====

-Symmetric UDF for Interbase
+Symmetric UDF for Firebird
 ----------------------------
-This folder contains a user defined function (UDF) library that must be installed in the Interbase 9.0 database for SymmetricDS to work properly.
+This folder contains a user defined function (UDF) library that must be installed in the Firebird 2.0 database for SymmetricDS to work properly.
 It includes the sym_escape() and sym_hex() functions used by the database triggers to escape strings and BLOBs.
+On Firebird 2.1 and newer, the sym_escape() function is not needed, and if there are no BLOBs to sync, then this UDF does not need to be installed.

 How to Install
 --------------